Lacey City Council

 REGULAR MEETINGS

 The Council conducts its official business, enacting laws and approving policies during regular Council meetings.
-Regular Council meetings occur the first and third Thursday of the month.
+Regular Council meetings occur the first and third Tuesday of the month.
 All regular meetings begin at 6 p.m. in the Council Chambers at Lacey City Hall, 420 College Street SE.
 Meeting may occur in person, remotely, or a combination of both.

 WORKSESSIONS

 Worksessions provide an opportunity for the full Council to review and discuss issues in depth without taking official action.
-Council Worksessions occur on the second and fourth Thursday of each month.
+Council Worksessions occur on the second and fourth Tuesday of each month.
 All meetings begin at 6 p.m. in the Council Chambers at Lacey City Hall, 420 College Street SE.
 Meetings may occur in person, remotely, or a combination of both.

 During Worksessions, City Council Members discuss topics, receive briefings, reports and memorandums from City staff as well as hear presentations from City staff and outside organizations.
 The Council follows Robert’s Rules of Order during their meetings to allow for courtesy and orderly flow of the meetings.
 Although most formal Council action occurs at regular Council Meetings, the Council may make decisions and take official action at Council Worksessions.